 WHO’s role will be to facilitate cooperation among applicants, participating NMRAs and SRAs.
 It will be involved with application of the procedure to a specific FPP only if WHO considers the FPP to be of public health relevance.

-Pharmaceutical companies may participate in the pilot if they:
+Pharmaceutical companies may participate if they:

 - hold a marketing authorization issued by an SRA for the FPP intended for submission